Birdwatching and Culture Tour in Ghana

 Accommodation - Standard Kumasi Hotel Accommodation

-The cultural center is in one of the oldest suburbs of Kumasi near Bantama.
-There is a wonderful craft market here and during our leisurely tour we can visit the Prempeh II Jubilee museum which offers an excellent overview of Ashanti history and houses some wonderful ancient artifacts.
-A short distance from the palace is Kejetia market which is reported to be the largest outdoor market in West Africa.
-Visiting here gives us a wonderful opportunity to experience everyday life for the people in this great city and pick up a few bargain souvenirs.
-The market is a labyrinth of stalls nestled closely together, and a hive of activity.
+A short distance from the palace is Kejetia market, reported to be the largest outdoor market in West Africa.
+This gives us a wonderful opportunity to experience everyday life for the people in this great city and pick up a few bargain souvenirs.
+The market is a hive of activity with a labyrinth of stalls nestled closely together.
 Some stall holders sleep here in the evenings as trade rarely stops.
-Lunch will be taken at a local restaurant which sells an excellent selection of local and continental dishes.
+We have lunch at a local restaurant offering an excellent selection of local and continental dishes.

 Accommodation - Standard Kumasi Hotel Accommodation